 Our inferno jam is quite amazing.
 It is a delicious powerful jam.
 We look like a hazmat team with paint respirators, goggles, full length gloves and plastic aprons.... to a warning call to the neighbors, while cooking this concoction.

-Yes, I have scorched a few tongues, drawn a few tears and created a small cult like following.
+Yes, I have scorched a few tongues, drawn a few tears and created a small cult following.
 It is pure molton magic.